 Harry Potter invitations are a must if you’re throwing a magical Harry Potter birthday party!
-These printable invitations are fun, easily customized and even come with their own matching envelopes!
+I’ve got two printable invitations for you to choose from so pick your favorite and start customizing!

 For your convenience, this post contains affiliate links.
 As an Amazon associate, I earn from qualifying purchases.

 When we needed Harry Potter invitations for a Harry Potter birthday party, it was a no-brainer that I’d just make them myself.
-I’ve already made Cars invitations, Moana invitations and even Beauty And The Beast Invitations.
-Now I look forward to birthday parties so I can make more!
+Not only would I be able to customize them however I wanted but I’d also save a few dollars, which I could then put towards Harry Potter gifts instead.

 Harry Potter Invitations

-There are two versions of these Harry Potter invitations.
+I’ve made several versions of these Harry Potter birthday invitations.
 The first is the simplest.
 You just print the invitations and fill in the party information by hand with a black Sharpie or other permanent marker.
-Just use this template if those are the ones you want.
+Just use this template if you want to fill it out by hand.

 You can also edit this on PicMonkey with the JPG version.

-If you want to customize your invitations online, then print them out, you can do that too!
+If you want to fill out your invitations online, then print them out, you can do that too!
 Just add the party information using your new Harry Potter font (or any other font you like).
 I used this Harry P font from Dafont.
 Here’s an example…

 PicMonkey makes it really easy to customize these invites.
 If you’ve never used it before, this easy tutorial gives you step by step instructions.
 Just warning you now, after you customize these Harry Potter invitations, you’ll never want regular store bought invitations again.
 I’ve included the jpg version, which you’ll need for PicMonkey as well as a pdf version.